springgen-dev/springgen/README.md

 * Docker, CI/CD, and AWS deployment configuration

 ### vs JHipster

-JHipster is a full-stack generator — frontend, backend, and ongoing project management through its own ecosystem.
-Powerful if you want everything generated and maintained for you.
+JHipster is a full-stack generator — frontend, backend, and ongoing project management through its ecosystem.
+Powerful if you want a complete application platform with built-in conventions.

 SpringGen is backend-only and disappears after generation.
-No frontend opinions, no generator dependencies left in your project, no new ecosystem to learn.
+No frontend opinions, no generator runtime dependencies left in your project, no new ecosystem to learn.

 Just clean, standard Spring Boot code you recognize and own from day one.

 > SpringGen sits between Initializr and JHipster — more structure than one, less ecosystem than the other.

 ---